 Setting this bit to a logic "1" enables both the XMIT and RCVR FIFOs.
 Clearing this bit to a logic "0" disables both the XMIT and RCVR FIFOs and clears all bytes from both FIFOs.
 When changing from FIFO Mode to non-FIFO (16450) mode, data is automatically cleared from the FIFOs.
-This bit must be a 1 when other bits in this register are written to or they will not be properly programmed.
+This bit must be a "1" when

 Setting this bit to a logic "1" clears all bytes in the RCVR FIFO and resets its counter logic to 0.
 The shift register is not cleared.
-This bit is selfclearing.
+This bit is self-clearing.

 Setting this bit to a logic "1" clears all bytes in the XMIT FIFO and resets its counter logic to 0.
 The shift register is not cleared.
-This bit is selfclearing.
+This bit is self-clearing.

-Writing to this bit has no effect on the operation of the UART.
+Writting to this bit has no effect on the operation of the UART.
 The RXRDY and TXRDY pins are not available on this chip.